Our immigration consultants are qualified and able to assist you with any questions you may have.

 Definitely.
 You are more than welcome to include any family member, even those who will eventually decide not to immigrate with you.
 By adding family members to your application, you provide them with a chance for a visa in the future.

-Canada is a very open and advanced country, and therefore gay or same-sex marriage is applicable and within law.
-Therefore, Canada does not place a limit on same-sex marriage when it comes to immigration applicants, with only one condition – that the marriage is officially recognized by the country that certified the marriage.
+Canada is a very open and advanced country.
+Here same-sex marriage is recognized and legalized.
+Canada does not place restrictions on same-sex marriage when it comes to immigration applicants.
+However, the marriage must be officially recognized by the country that certified the marriage.

 As a rule, you must undergo medical examinations in order to apply for a visa.
-The Canadian government takes great care of its people, and wishes to discourage any burden on its medical system.
-Therefore, applicants are required to undergo medical exams, and each case is considered individually.
+The Canadian government takes great care of its people and wishes to discourage any burden on its medical system.
+Therefore, applicants are required to undergo medical exams.

 If you have any healthcare issues, you are required to disclose them.